pkg-tool/vibro/docs/src/languages.md

-# Language Support in Zed
+# Language Support in Vector

-Zed supports hundreds of programming languages and text formats.
+Vector supports hundreds of programming languages and text formats.
 Some work out-of-the box and others rely on 3rd party extensions.

-> The ones included out-of-the-box, natively built into Zed, are marked with \*.
+> The ones included out-of-the-box, natively built into Vector, are marked with \*.

 ## Languages with Documentation